 It is based on the "Three Lines of Defence" model which advocates that management control is the first line of defence in risk management.
 The various risk control and compliance oversight functions established by management are the second line of defence, and independent assurance is the third.
-Each of these three "lines" plays a distinct role within the Health Board's wider governance framework; however all three lines need to work interdependently to be effective.
+Each of these three "lines" plays a distinct role within the health board's wider governance framework.
+However all three lines need to work interdependently to be effective.

-There are procedures, guidance, systems and tools to assist management to identify, assess and manage risks on a day to day basis.
-This is supported with training, support and advice from the Health Board's Assurance and Risk team, whose role it is to embed the risk management framework and process, and to facilitate a risk aware culture across the organisation through a business partnering arrangement.
+There are procedures, guidance, systems, and tools to assist management to identify, assess and manage risks on a day-to-day basis.
+This is supported with training, support and advice from the health board's Assurance and Risk team, which has the role to embed the risk management framework and process, and to facilitate a risk aware culture across the organisation through a business partnering arrangement.

-The Health Board is working with colleagues across NHS Wales to develop a consistent Training Needs Analysis and risk training modules that will align to the new Once for Wales System for Risk Management, which is likely to be implemented within the Health Board in the latter part of 2022/23.
+The health board is working with colleagues across NHS Wales to develop a consistent Training Needs Analysis and risk training modules that will align to the new Once for Wales System for Risk Management, which is likely to be implemented within the health board in the latter part of 2022/23.

 During 2022/23, we will be reviewing our Risk Management Framework and Strategy to ensure they support the achievement of our strategic objectives.
-This will be informed by an assessment of its risk maturity to enable the Health Board to continue to strengthen its risk management arrangements, culture and attitude.
+This will be informed by an assessment of its risk maturity to enable the health board to continue to strengthen its risk management arrangements, culture, and attitude.